sophielach/gradio_delete_images/README.md

 ## Customization

-- You can modify the `/path/to/image_folder` to point to your desired folder containing images.
+- You can modify the `example_images` parameter to point to your desired folder containing images.
-- The gallery is styled using custom CSS for 9:16 photos, when it is opened in a separate window.
+- The gallery is styled specifically for 9:16 photos.